neelabhsinha/gatech-cs-7641-project-page/index.md

 In all the learning algorithms employed we have a fixed set of hyperparameters (example penalty and 'c' for logistic regression, number of trees/tree depth/sampling rate for Random Forest etc).
 To tune these parameters we defined a search space and employed 2 types of searches, Randomized Search and Grid Search.
 Since this is a multivariate optimization problem, randomly sampling the parameters helps us narrow down the search space.
 We began with a Randomized Search in order to get to the vicinity of hyperparameters.
 Then, we conducted Grid Search in the proximity of the best performing solution of Randomized Search to fine tune a better performing set of hyperparameters.
 However, Grid Search did not yield significantly different results from the Randomized Search.
 Owing to the computational cost of Grid Search, we chose to run only Randomized Search.
 We did both of these using K-Fold Cross Validation with K = 5.

-## 4.3 Unsupervised Learning
+## 4.3.
+Grouping of Participating Teams - Unsupervised Clustering

-### Motivation
-For the FIFA world cup the group assignment is done in a ceremony via random draws without replacement on 4 "pots" of teams [16].
+The group assignment of FIFA World Cups are done in a ceremony via random draws without replacement on 4 pots of teams [16].
 We explore whether there is a way to decide the tournament groups based on grouping teams of similar strength in a cluster but assigning them to different groups so that the overall tournament is balanced .
-The FIFA "pots" roughly emulate this via grouping teams in order of their rankings,however the group assignment is still done randomly.
-However we would be using additional features instead of just ranking to determine the clusters.Our guiding assumption for this exercise is that more balanced tournaments would be more interesting to watch and drive the popularity and revenue further.
+The FIFA pots roughly emulate this via grouping teams in order of their rankings, however, the group assignment is still done randomly.
+Instead, we use additional features to determine the clusters.
+Our guiding assumption for this exercise is we do not want to keep similar teams in the same groups so that most of the stronger teams can qualify and the tournament is more competitive in the later stages.

 Given 32 teams and 8 groups and assuming the group numbers didn't matter the total number of ways to randomly form 8 distinct groups of 4 teams each would be \\(\frac{32!}{(4!)^88!} \sim 6 \times 10^{19}\\) .
-The heuristics stated above allow us to explore an exponentially smaller subset for our search .
-The notion of team strength is extracted and evaluated via Unsupervised Learning Techniques detailed below .
+The heuristics stated above allow us to explore an exponentially smaller subset for our search.
+The notion of team strength is extracted and evaluated via Unsupervised Learning Techniques detailed below.

+Since clustering essentially groups similar teams together, and we have 8 groups with 4 teams in each group, we create four clusters.
+This groups similar teams together.
+For one cluster, we start assigning each team to separate groups until eight groups are done.
+How we do this is different for each algorithm and we describe it below.

-### Clustering Techniques
+### 4.3.1.
+Clustering Techniques Used

-Under our clustering schemes we first divide all the teams in 4 clusters of 8 teams each with the Unsupervised Technique and then we assign one team from each cluster to a group.The details for this assignment are discussed below:
+We employed Constrained K-Means, a variation of KMeans[21] and Gaussian Mixture Model (GMM)[22], to organize the 32 participating FIFA teams into eight distinct groups for the group stage of the tournament.
+As stated earlier, we used rank of the team before the start of the world cup, mean and std of goals scored and conceded as features.

-1.**Constrained K-means** : This is a variation of the K-means clustering algorithm where we can control the cluster size[17].
-Here we set the minimum and maximum of each cluster size to 8 simultaneousy for our task.The cluster to group assignment is done by sorting teams in ascending/descending order in terms of distance from the center of their repsective clusters and taking the top team from each cluster iteratively without replacement till we have 8 groups.
+Constrained K-means is a variation of the K-means clustering algorithm where we can control the cluster size [17].
+Here we set the minimum and maximum of each cluster size to 8 simultaneousy for our task.
+This automatically gives us 8 teams per cluster.
+We assign these 8 teams in one cluster to 8 different groups, where the strongest team in that cluster is the one closest to the cluster center.
+This is done for each cluster, yeilding groups where teams are of different skill level to achieve our objective.

-2.**GMM** : We compare and contrast the above scheme which is a hard clustering scheme with Gaussian Mixture Models which is a soft clustering scheme .
-Various initialization schemes are tried and the one that yields the best clustering metrics is chosen.In this case for each gaussian center we order the points by the cluster responsibilty at each cluster and the top elements from each cluster is selected and put in the same group one by one till we exhaust all teams.
+In the case of GMM, we get responsibility values for each data point in each cluster.
+We used to this to satisfy our constraint.
+For the first cluster, we first maintained eight teams within the cluster by selecting teams with the top-8 highest responsibility.
+Suppose there were 10 teams with the maximum probability for cluster 1; we assigned cluster 1 only to the top eight teams among these, ensuring the desired number of groups, and moved the remaining two to the other.
+This has a cascading effect of course, so we take only the top-p remaining teams in the next cluster, and so on.
+Because there are only 32 teams, this will eventually converge and give us four pots of 8 teams each.
+We assign these teams of one pot to separate groups for each pot to achieve our objective.

+The reason to select these algorithms was our constraint of having four clusters and eight teams in one cluster.
+Each of those two gave a way to handle this as described above which was not offered by other clustering algorithms.

 # 5 Experiments

-## 5.1 Supervised Model Performance
+## 5.1 Performance of Match Outcome Predictors

 ### 5.1.1 Base Models